-Laboratory Instructions for Influenza Testing and Surveillance, 2021-2022 Season
+Criteria for Submitting Specimens for Influenza and SARS-CoV-2 Testing and Surveillance,

-To monitor circulating influenza strains throughout the ongoing dual influenza season/COVID-19 pandemic, rapidly identify novel strains, and determine the effectiveness of this season’s vaccines, the Connecticut Department of Public Health (DPH), State Public Health Laboratory (SPHL) provides testing of specimens obtained from select patients.
-During the COVID-19 pandemic, most patients presenting with respiratory symptoms had been tested for the SARS-CoV-2 virus prior to any testing for influenza or other respiratory viruses.
+To monitor circulating COVID-19 and influenza strains, rapidly identify novel strains, and determine the effectiveness of this season’s vaccines, the Connecticut Department of Public Health (DPH), State Public Health Laboratory (SPHL) provides testing of specimens obtained from select patients for surveillance.
+For the 2023-2024 viral respiratory disease season and throughout the year, laboratories are asked to submit respiratory specimens from patients with symptoms of a respiratory disease according to the following criteria:

 - Hospitalized patients with confirmed influenza

 - Selected non-hospitalized patients with ILI including: a) patients of ILI network (ILINet) providers, b) patients associated with outbreaks in long-term care, schools, or other facilities, and c) in children, severe respiratory illness with or without fever.
-Please contact the DPH Epidemiology and Emerging Infections Program (EEIP) at 860-509-7994** to discuss testing of 2a-c, including possible respiratory viral panel (RVP) testing for enterovirus and other respiratory viruses;
+Please contact the DPH Epidemiology and Emerging Infections Program (EEIP) at 860-509-7994** to discuss testing of 2a-c, including possible Respiratory Tract Microbiota panel (RTM) testing for enterovirus and other respiratory viruses.

 3) All patients with pneumonia and/or Acute Respiratory Distress Syndrome (ARDS) developing within 17 days of travel to Southeast Asia or within 14 days of travel in or near the Arabian Peninsula, contact the DPH EEIP at 860-509-7994** regarding possible avian flu or Middle East Respiratory Syndrome Coronavirus [MERS-CoV] testing.
 Travel history should be provided.

 Federal guidelines requiring specimens to be transported on ice or with ice packs remain in effect.
-For questions or assistance regarding collection and handling of specimens, please call the SPHL Virology Laboratory at 860-920-6662.
-Influenza PCR specimen collection kits can be ordered by calling Support Services at 860-920-6674 or 860-920-6675.
-See additional specimen collection and shipping instructions below.
+For questions or assistance regarding collection and handling of specimens, please call the SPHL AMD Laboratory at 860-920-6689.

 1. The contents of the kit include:

 d.
-For specimens being mailed via overnight carrier: Category B Infectious Substance insulated box (Saf T Pak STP 309)
+For specimen transportation: Category B Infectious Substance insulated box (Saf T Pak STP 309)

 3. Label the collection container with: